 FMU Distribution

 An FMU description consists of several files.
 An FMU implementation may be distributed in source code and/or in binary format.
 All relevant files are stored in a ZIP file with a pre-defined structure.
 The implementation must either implement all the functions of FMI for Model Exchange or all the functions of FMI for Co-Simulation or both.
 Specifically it is required that all functions specified for Model Exchange and/or Co-Simulation are present, even if they are only needed for capabilities that the FMU does not support.
 The behavior of those functions is unspecified, so while calling environments can rely on the functions being present, they cannot rely on any particular behavior for functions only needed for capabilities the FMU does not support.
 The extension of the ZIP file must be “.fmu”, for example, “HybridVehicle.fmu”.
 The compression method used for the ZIP file must be “deflate” [(most free tools, such as zlib, offer only the common compression method "deflate")].
 Clarification in FMI 2.0.3: The compression method for all files stored in the ZIP archive must be either 8 (“deflate”), or 0 (“store”).
 Only files stored using compression method 8 (“deflate”) may be stored with general purpose bit 3 set.
 The field “version needed to extract” of the archive must not be higher than 2.0, and encryption must not be employed.
-The archive may not be a split or spanned ZIP archive.
+The archive must not be a split or spanned ZIP archive.
+Links must not be used inside the ZIP archive.
 [These restrictions ensure broad compatibility of the archive with common ZIP processing tools and libraries.]

 The ZIP format specification can be found here: https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT [Note: especially section 4.4.17 states that backslashes "\" are forbidden as path separator, only forward slashes "/" are allowed.]
 [Note: non-ASCII directory names are not explicitly forbidden, but might pose a problem on different operating systems and are thus discouraged.]